 CT scans are x-rays that rotate in a full arc around the patient to image the body in cross sectional slices.
 The computer calculates tissue absorption and produces a representation of the tissues that demonstrates the densities of various anatomical structures.
 CT can aid in the diagnosis of tumors, infractions, bone displacement, appendicitis, and much more.
 Occasionally dyes may be injected via IV or orally; this can increase the visibility of abnormal tissue and/or blood vessels.

-Our Hitachi Eclos 16 slice system is compliant with the Medical Imaging & Technology (MITA) Smart Dose Standard which identifies four key attributes of CT systems.
+Our Hitachi Supria is compliant with the Medical Imaging & Technology (MITA) Smart Dose Standard which identifies four key attributes of CT systems.
 These attributes are designed to help clinicians with dose optimization and management in order to maintain the standard of care established by professional societies and regulatory agencies such as the ACR.

 We perform a wide variety of CT exams, some of which include: head, chest, abdomen, pelvis, and spine.

-There are also special procedures that we perform with our radiologist with guidance under CT, these include: spinal injections, mylegrams, biopsies, and more.
+There are also special procedures that we perform with our radiologist with guidance under CT, these include: spinal injections, myelograms, biopsies, and more.

 Click here for more information.